Jtomage/CosmosDBGremlinEntity/README.md

 # CosmosDBGremlinEntity
-Prototyping the Gremlin API with Cosmos DB.
+Prototyping Azure features

 ## Introduction
-Prototyping how to use Cosmos DB graph capabilties the Gremlin API.
-As of right now the Cosmos DB does not implement the Gremlin Fluent API or have result to entity mapping.
-Therefore all gremlinqueries are done as strings and a custom JSONConvertor was created for mapping the query results to each entity to save on writing multiple similar redundant code.
-May do test to see if an attribute version has better performance.
-May need to build specific parsers for the results for complex queries.
+Prototyping a few of Azure features
+1. Cosmos DB graph capabilties the Gremlin API.
+2. Azure Storage, Blobs and possibly BlockBlobs

+## Synopsis
+Currently there are 2 issues

+1. Cosmos DB does not implement the Gremlin Fluent API

+There is nothing that can be done about this until Microsoft makes a change.
+All Gremlin queries are done as strings

+2. Database Results do not have a mapper to an entity / model / class

+Since not all the gremlin api has been implemented the automapping shown in some of the Gremlin API documents does not work.
+All results are returned as basically JSON.
+A custom JSONConvertor was created for mapping the query results to each entity.
+It uses reflection but it might be better to use an attribute version.
+Test will need to be done or wait until Cosmos DB makes the updates on their end. it should be noted that a custom mapper maybe needed for more complex queries.

 Currently using a console app used to call the data layer.
 Still working on getting the Test projectup and running

 # Getting started
-Create an appsettings.json file with an JSON object CosmosDBConfig with the same property names as the CosmosDBConfig class.
+Create an appsettings.json file with 2 JSON objects CosmosDBConfig and StorageAccountConfig with the same property names as the CosmosDBConfig and StorageAccountConfig class.

-## Changes
+## Updates

 Made the GremlinClient a static object wrapped in the GremlinClientFactory class to use just one GremlinClient object and to reuse that across your application because the client uses a connection pool so the same connection can be used again for different requests instead of having to create and tear down one connection for each request.

+After finding the 2mb size limit for the Cosmos DB, switched over to Azure Storage Blobs.
+There is a 128 mb size limit for the blob.
+Based on the documentation it might be possible to upload more but no clue on how it possible.
+When trying upload a 250 mb file, it DID NOT throw a size limit exception but a Task was Cancelled, with no other information.
+Best guess it was due to timeout.
+If a block blob storage type is used it might be possible to upload TB worth, will need to test.

 ## Future updates
 - [X] Add Edge Mapping
-- [ ] ~~Uploading photos as Vertices~~
-	- There is a 2mb size limit.
-Compression would need to be added making this more troublesome as a tractional database.
-Instead will try Azure Storage
+- [X] Gremlin Response Wrapper.
+For the other variables sent back like status code.
+Not sure if needed
-- [ ] Picture uploading / management with Azure storage blob
+- [X] Picture uploading / management with Azure storage blob
-	- started
+- [X] Adding label property for entities
+- [X] Adding type property for entities
 - [ ] Get Testing project running

 ## Possible updates
-- [X] Gremlin Response Wrapper.
-For the other variables sent back like status code
-	- After looking at more complex queries mapping in the results in the repositories would be better.
 - [ ] Test attribute model for performance
 - [ ] Adding Versioning to Entities
-	- Possible problems when needing to modify entities in the future
-- [X] Adding label property for entities
-- [X] Adding type property for entities
+	- To account for furture changes
 - [ ] Add a web api